 - (B) For initiative petitions, a second random sample of signatures shall be drawn from all petition sections submitted to satisfy subdivision (a) of Section 9036 and verified according to the procedures set forth by the Secretary of State.
-The verification of signatures that are submitted for purposes of subdivision (a) of Section 9036 shall be consistent with subdivision (g) of that section. - (C) In each case, the random sampling shall include an examination of at least 500 or 3 percent of the signatures on the respective petitions or sections of petitions, whichever is greater. - (3) In determining from the records of registration the number of qualified voters who have signed the petition, the elections official may use any facsimiles of voters' signatures, provided that the method of preparing and displaying the facsimiles complies with law. - (e) The elections official, upon the completion of the examination, shall immediately attach to the petition, except the signatures thereto appended, a properly dated-certificate, certificate showing the result of the examination, examination and shall immediately transmit the petition and the certificate to the Secretary of State.
-A copy of this certificate shall be filed in the elections official's office. - (f) If the certificates received from all elections officials by the Secretary of State establish that the number of valid signatures does not equal 95 percent of the number of qualified voters needed to find the petition-sufficient, sufficient or, in the case of an initiative petition, that the number of valid signatures submitted for purposes of subdivision (a) of Section 9036 does not equal 95 percent of the number of qualified voters needed to satisfy the requirement of that subdivision, the petition shall be deemed to have failed to qualify, and the Secretary of State shall immediately so notify the proponents and the elections officials.
+The verification of signatures that are submitted for purposes of subdivision (a) of Section 9036 shall be consistent with subdivision (g) of that section. - (C) In each case, the random sampling shall include an examination of at least 500 signatures or 3 percent of the signatures on the respective petitions or sections of petitions, whichever is greater. - (3) In determining from the records of registration the number of qualified voters who have signed the petition, the elections official may use the duplicate file of affidavits of registered voters or the facsimiles of voters' signatures provided that the method of preparing and displaying the facsimiles complies with law. - (e) The elections official, upon the completion of the examination, shall immediately attach to the petition, except the signatures thereto appended, a properly dated certificate showing the result of the examination and shall immediately transmit the petition and the certificate to the Secretary of State.
+A copy of this certificate shall be filed in the elections official's office. - (f) If the certificates received from all elections officials by the Secretary of State establish that the number of valid signatures does not equal 95 percent of the number of qualified voters needed to find the petition sufficient or, in the case of an initiative petition, that the number of valid signatures submitted for purposes of subdivision (a) of Section 9036 does not equal 95 percent of the number of qualified voters needed to satisfy the requirement of that subdivision, the petition shall be deemed to have failed to qualify, and the Secretary of State shall immediately so notify the proponents and the elections officials. - (g) If the certificates received from all elections officials by the Secretary of State total more than 110 percent of the number of qualified voters needed to find the petition sufficient and, in the case of an initiative petition, the number of valid signatures submitted for purposes of subdivision (a) of Section 9036 total more than 110 percent of the number of qualified voters needed to satisfy the requirement of that subdivision, the petition shall be deemed to qualify as of the date of receipt of certificates by the Secretary of State showing the petition received more than 110 percent of the qualified voters needed, and the Secretary of State shall immediately so notify the proponents and the elections officials.